axem-solutions/dem/docs/index.md

 # Introduction

-dem is a command line tool to manage *containerized* development environments.
+dem is a command line tool to manage *containerized* Development Environments.

 ## Developing Embedded Software